 Advise the college as to the industry standard or certification required by the occupational area, and/or assist in the development of skill standards where appropriate.

 Review the content of the professional-technical program and respective courses.
-Advise the college of changing market conditions, technologies, and employment needs.
+Advise the college of changing market conditions, employment needs, occupation-specific skill requirements, and industry standards regarding technologies, equipment, software, etc..

 Advise as to the kinds and balance of theory, technical skill development, production work, and/or realistic enterprise tasks to be accomplished by the students, in order to ensure the most effective and efficient use of instruction time.